-Pediatric Heart Surgery: Modified Blalock-Taussig-Thomas (mBTT) Shunt
+Pediatric Heart Surgery: Blalock Taussig (BT) Shunt

-Tetrology of Fallot is a relatively common congenital heart defect, that is often treated using a modified Blalock-Taussig-Thomas ("mBTT").
-To support a potential future IND filing with the FDA, we have evaluated the use of our HAV as an mBTT shunt for up to six months in juvenile primates at the Research Institute at Nationwide Children's Hospital in Columbus, Ohio.
+Tetrology of Fallot is a relatively common congenital heart defect, that is often treated using a Blalock Taussig (BT) Shunt.
+To support an IND filing with the FDA, we are currently evaluating the use of our HAV as a BT shunt for up to six months in juvenile primates at the Research Institute at Nationwide Children's Hospital in Columbus, Ohio.